grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

 1. Add a backport label to the PR, if needed.

-1. Two days before the release, get a final generated Markdown file from the _What's new in Cloud_ and make any needed additions to the `whats-new-in-vxx-x.md` file.
+1. Two days before the release, get a final generated Markdown file from the _What's new from Grafana Labs_ and make any needed additions to the `whats-new-in-vxx-x.md` file.

-1. On the day before release day, merge the What's new branch into `main`.
+1. On the day before release day, merge the What's new branch into `main` and backport it to the relevant `release-x.x.x` branch.

 <!-- vale Grafana.GoogleWill = NO -->
 <!-- This section speaks of the future -->